markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 This site is a resource for businesses.
 The notion of ‘guides’ to selected topics is a good one.
 The idea of regular blogging by a panel of ‘industry experts’ is a good one.
 The idea of hosting this all on your own content destination is diabolically appalling and dooms this site to failure.

 The worst part of this for me is that I found this site via a blog post (since removed though [slides available here](http://www.slideshare.net/la_pope/agile-content-strategy)) about agile content strategy in which it is clear a lot of effort has gone into creating it.
 There was a lot of stuff around ‘thinking about the user’ with no consideration that this user is an entirely imaginary person and that, because of how attention works on the web, it is going to take vast resources to develop a readership for this content.

 Apparently the site launched in May.
 As of writing the affiliated LinkedIn Group has 29 members, the Facebook Page has 11 Likes and the Twitter profile has only slightly more followers than followed.
-Many of the profiles look less than relevant (ahem).
+Many of the profiles look less than human.
 Doomed.

 These situations have all occurred because of the vested interests that arise around a brand having a presence on the web without properly understanding whether anyone is going to be genuinely interested in coming back to these websites time and time again.